PotHix/pothix.github.com/content/post/2019-year-in-review.md

 ## Conclusion

 I have nothing to complain about 2018 and 2019.
-The only thing I should have done earlier is the year in review for 2018 because it totally changes my mood about what I did.
+The only thing I should have done earlier in the year in review for 2018 because it totally changes my mood about what I did.
 It's great to do reviews because you can clearly see (at least it's the case for me) that you did what you wanted to do in the general context.